Q: Can you tell us a little bit about yourself?

 A: Cook it yourself!
 It’s not easy to find Korean food in France.
 So I like to relieve my stress by cooking myself.
 I especially like to make chicken or pork ribs.
 Sometimes I invite friends over to eat with me, and I do all the cooking myself.
 Cooking is something I enjoy, and it’s a way for me to calm my nostalgia for Korea.

-Q: Was there a particular reason you chose to intern at 2000Archives?
+Q: Is there a specific reason why you chose to intern at 2000Archives?

-A: The Zoom meeting with the CEO was the clincher!
-I applied to several brands and was asked to interview with a few, but 2000Archives stood out to me the most.
-Unlike other brands, he was able to meet with me in person and really tell me what I could learn here.
-It wasn’t just a cool thing to look at, but he really made me believe that I could grow here.
+A: The Zoom meeting with the CEO was crucial!
+I applied to several brands and received interview requests from several of them, but the CEO of 2000Archives was the most impressive.
+Unlike other brands, the CEO personally conducted the meeting and told me clearly what I could learn here.
+It wasn’t just about looking cool, but he gave me the confidence that I could really grow here.

-Q: What does a typical day at 2000Archives look like?
+Q: What is a typical day like at 2000Archives?

 A: Every day is dynamic!
 In the morning, I check my email first, then do whatever the director has asked me to do that day.
 Sometimes I have to go to Dongdaemun twice for quick pickups.
 But I don’t have a set routine every day.
 Sometimes I have a weekly to-do list, but I’m flexible enough to do what’s needed at the time.
 Every day is new, and there’s so much to learn!